Axway/Cloud-Automation/APIM/Minikube/README.md

 # Minikube deployment

-APIM solution has been deployed on minikube 1.16 installed on Windows 10 Enterprise using HYPER-V.
+AMPLIFY API-Management solution has been deployed on minikube 1.16 installed on Windows 10 Enterprise using HYPER-V.

 **The following instruction are based on this setup.**